alexbarcelo/docker-mailman3/README.md

   - __HYPERKITTY_ARCHIVER_API_KEY__ The HyperKitty's archiver API key.
   Defaults to `hyperkitty`.

-  - __MAILMAN_HOST_FOR_POSTFIX__ The host that Postfix should use in order to connect to this container, for the LMTP.
-Note that the port used for LMTP is 8024.
-Defaults to `mailman`.

   - __POSTFIX_HOST__ Postfix host for mail sending.
 Defaults to `postfix`.

   - __POSTFIX_PORT__ Postfix port, defaults to `25`.